MOOCs and Open Education Around the World. Routledge (2015).

 institutions like

-Ghana to conduct these MOOC courses?
+Australia to conduct these massively open online courses?

-What teaching practices and evaluation strategies are optimal?
+What innovative teaching practices and assessment strategies are in use today?

-How can we
+How can organizations

 student motivation and high